 Check out these 21 delicious, diabetes-friendly recipes to use for breakfast, lunch, and dinner.
 Remember to stay within your carbohydrate allowance by noting the carb content and serving size of the recipes.
-Also, be sure to balance your meals with lean protein and healthy plant fats.
+Also, be sure to balance your meals with lean protein and healthier plant fats.

 Breakfast: Cream Cheese-Stuffed French Toast

-Lunch: White Bean and Salmon Salad
+Lunch: Salmon Salad with White Beans

 Salmon is one of the best sources of omega-3 fatty acids, and is also a delicious topper to workday salad.

 Dinner: Cuban-Marinated Sirloin Kabobs with Grilled Asparagus